Swastik1993/Swastik1993.github.io/_posts/2018-09-09-bridge-i2i-interview-experience.markdown

 ### Round 3 - Technical Interview + HR

-This was one of the best technical interview experiences I ever had in my life.
+I was interviewed by one of the co-founders of the company, who was also the CTO and another developer (she didn't ask any questions though).
+I have to say that this was one of the best technical interview experiences I ever had in my life.
 The interviewers were so friendly and encouraging that it didn't felt like I was giving an interview.

-So I was interviewed by one of the co-founders of the company, who was also the CTO.
+So I entered the room and went upto the table and handed over my resume to the developer and greeted them with a handshake.
+Then after I sat down the interview started -

+* Q: Let's start with your introduction.
+Tell me about yourself.
+A: I am Swastik Biswas, my parents own a garment store.
+I completed my 10th and 12th standard from Salt Lake School, Kolkata.
+Thereafter I went to Acharya Institute of Technology, Bangalore to study Computer Science and Engineering for my undergraduate degree.
+While studying I had also served as an intern at ITC Infotech, Bangalore.
+After completing my graduation I took the GATE exam and here I am at Jadavpur University pursuing my Masters degree in Computer Science and Engineering working on Volumetric Medical Image Segmentation as my masters thesis.

+* Q: Tell me about your current research project.
+A: Well it's basically a novel FCM clustering approach to segment regions within MRI and CT scan images.